Welcome to Blackburn Rovers Access guide to help fans and assistants understand what to expect when you visit Ewood Park.

 HAVE A NICE DAY ....YOUR MATCH DAY EXPERIENCE

-Disabled help stewards are there to assist you.
-They are located at the four entrances and can be identified by blue bibs which are noted on the back.
+Dedicated stewards from the special assistance team are there to help you.
+They are located at the four entrances and can be identified by blue tabards which are noted on the back.
 Tell the steward what help you need and your location in the ground as you enter the stadium.

 If you are a wheelchair / scooter user and are able to transfer to a stand seat or if you are an ambulant supporter (including people with learning disabilities, mental ill-health, blind / partially sighted and deaf / hard of hearing) you can choose to sit anywhere in the stadium, subject to safety.
 Some areas will be more suitable than others.
 It would be helpful if you tell us your requirements at the time of buying tickets to ensure appropriate seating.

 If you are a wheelchair/scooter user and you are not able to transfer to a stand seat you will be accommodated at a pitch-level position in the home area stands.
-The areas are exposed to the elements.
-Plastic rainwear is available from the stewards.
+Just so you know, the areas are exposed to the elements.
+Plastic rainwear is available from the stewards free of charge.

 Braille readers who would like a match-day programme (abridged) can order in advance by contacting the Accessibility Officer.
 Guide and Assistance Dogs are welcome at Ewood Park and it would be helpful if you would contact the Safety Department in advance of the game to enable arrangements to be made.